Scan time: 2-3 minutes / Read time: 3-5 minutes

 🔥 Step 1 — Feel your honest first reaction.

-Picture saying yes.
-Notice the gut response before the logic kicks in.
+Notice the gut response before logic kicks in.

-A real "hell yeah" feels like a lift, not a sigh.
+A real "hell yeah" makes you excited to start, not a tired sigh.

 Meera pictures the joint webinar.

-Her honest reaction: a tired "I probably should."
+Her honest reaction: a flat "I probably should."

 🚫 Step 2 — Anything less than hell yeah is a no.